Environmental Protection

 Nippon Soda promotes the reduction of emissions of sulfur oxide (SOx), nitrogen oxide (NOx), and soot and dust.
 Emissions of these substances from stationary sources are controlled under the Air Pollution Control Act.

-Reduction of harmful substance emissions into rivers and other bodies of water
+Reduction of wastewater discharge and harmful substance emissions into rivers and other bodies of water

 Nippon Soda has made its voluntary standards stricter than the national regulatory values and the standard values agreed with local municipalities.
 Based on these strict values, we manage water quality through the monitoring of pollutants and purification at wastewater treatment plants.